 Additionally, it's best to apply for the year when you want to begin, rather than trying to apply, be admitted, and then ask for your admission to be deferred to a future year.
 Schools have varying policies on deferment; you are advised not to assume that you will be allowed to defer.
 If you have plans for something you’d like to pursue in the year or two before entering medical school you should consider postponing your application.
 If you are not sure what to do, consult with a HPA adviser.

+Over 75% of Princeton applicants take time off between graduation and health professions school matriculation.
 We have compiled a list of "Ten Reasons to Consider a Glide Year" that outlines the many reasons that students may have for taking time between Princeton and health professions school, as well as a list of sample activities that students have undertaken during their time off, available on the Glide Year Opportunities page of our website.

-Note that your age when you decide to apply does not bias medical schools against your application.
+Your age when you decide to apply does not bias medical schools against your application.
 The average age of matriculating medical students is 24, so taking a year or two off does not harm your chances.